christianhelle/christianhelle.github.io/_posts/2023/2023-11-19-http-file-generator.md

 ### Using .http files from Visual Studio 2022

-The latest version of Visual Studio 2022 v17.5 now comes with a built-in HTTP Client that supports `.http` files.
+The newer versions of Visual Studio 2022 (Since 17.5) comes with a built-in HTTP Client that supports `.http` files.

 ![Visual Studio 2022 .http file](/assets/images/vs-http-file-request.png)